lamarquise/printf/README.md

 NULL, it needs to be able to distinguish between a function fucking up and being passed NULL from the get go... nstrdup i made handles this, it's not generic but it works and is secure.

+Gen Arg Str S():
+Most of the inards were passed of to functions created in gen arg str.c

 #### Handle Char (lives in handle str.c)
 Ok so here is the bit that's really quite tricky.
 In the even you get a -